-- CHFA will provide applicants, owners, and managers with copies of state, local, and, federal Fair Housing requirements. - CHFA will maintain copies of HUD form 903, Housing Discrimination Complaint, and 903a, Queja de Discriminacion en la Vivienda, and will assist individuals in completing these forms and will instruct owners and managers to do the same. - CHFA, in accordance with 24 CFR 982.304, will assist families by giving them information on how to fill out and file a housing discrimination complaint when families claim that illegal discrimination has prevented them from leasing a suitable unit. - CHFA staff will refer all alleged discrimination complaints to the HUD Office of Fair Housing and Equal Opportunity.
+- CHFA will provide applicants, owners, and managers with copies of state, local, and, federal Fair Housing requirements. - CHFA will maintain copies of HUD form 903, Housing Discrimination Complaint, and 903a, Queja de Discriminacion en la Vivienda, and will assist individuals in completing these forms and will instruct owners and managers to do the same.

+- CHFA, in accordance with 24 CFR 982.304, will assist families by giving them information on how to fill out and file a housing discrimination complaint when families claim that illegal discrimination has prevented them from leasing a suitable unit. - CHFA staff will refer all alleged discrimination complaints to the HUD Office of Fair Housing and Equal Opportunity.

-3. VAWA Policies
+III.
+VAWA Policies

-a.
-Purpose
+A. Purpose

-CHFA adopted this policy in compliance with the "Violence Against Women and Reauthorization Act of 2022" ("VAWA" or "the Act" or "VAWA 2022," P.L.
-117-103), a federal law that provides protections for victims of domestic violence, dating violence, sexual assault, and stalking.
+CHFA adopted this policy in compliance with the "Violence Against Women and Justice Department Reauthorization Act of 2005" ("VAWA" or "the Act", P.L.
+109-162), a federal law that provides protections for victims of domestic violence, dating violence, sexual assault, and stalking.
 CHFA complies with all applicable provisions of VAWA.
 This summary of VAWA protections is not intended to limit the rights of victims protected by the Act.

-b.
-Protection of Victims
+B. Protection of Victims

-- i.
-For the purpose of this policy, the term "domestic violence" encompasses acts or threats of domestic violence, dating violence, sexual assault, stalking, and other forms of abuse and crime related to intimate or family violence, as those terms are defined in VAWA. - ii.
+- 1. For the purpose of this policy, the term "domestic violence" encompasses acts or threats of domestic violence, dating violence, sexual assault, and stalking, as those terms are defined in VAWA. - 2.
 VAWA protects qualified applicants or tenants and family members of applicants or tenants who are victims of domestic violence from denial, eviction, or termination of housing assistance based solely on criminal acts of domestic violence against them.
-Criminal acts of domestic violence shall not be considered "serious or repeated lease violations" by the victim or "criminal activity" by the victim that is grounds for termination of the lease of housing assistance. - iii.
-VAWA protections are available to both applicants for and recipients of housing assistance through the Program. - iv.
-VAWA protects both women and men who are victims of domestic violence. - v.
-The protections provided by VAWA and this policy are to be observed and enforced by all CHFA staff, individuals, and agencies contracting with CHFA, and property owners and agents participating in the Program. - vi.
-VAWA does not limit the authority of CHFA or a property owner or manager, when notified, to honor court orders addressing rights of access to or control of the property, including civil protection orders issued to protect the victim and issued to address the distribution or possession of property among the household members in cases where a family breaks up. - vii.
-Notwithstanding the foregoing, VAWA prohibits a public housing agency, property owner or manager from discrimination against any person because that person has opposed any act or practice made unlawful by VAWA or because that person testified, assisted or participated in any related matter.
-Under VAWA it is also illegal for a public housing agency, property owner or manager to coerce, intimidate, threaten or interfere with or retaliate against any person who exercises or assists or encourages a person to exercise any rights or protections under VAWA. - viii.
-VAWA protects the right to report crime and emergencies.
-Owners, tenants, residents, occupants, and guests of, and applicants for, housing have the right to seek law enforcement or emergency assistance on their own behalf or on behalf of another person in need of assistance and such persons shall not be penalized or face threats to penalize because they request assistance or report criminal activity of which they are a victim or otherwise not at fault under laws or policies adopted or enforced by covered governmental entities, as such term is defined under VAWA.
+Criminal acts of domestic violence shall not be considered "serious or repeated lease violations" by the victim or "criminal activity" by the victim that is grounds for termination of the lease of housing assistance. - 3.
+VAWA protections are available to both applicants for and recipients of housing assistance through the Program. - 4.
+VAWA protects both women and men who are victims of domestic violence. - 5.
+The protections provided by VAWA and this policy are to be observed and enforced by all CHFA staff, individuals, and agencies contracting with CHFA, and property owners and agents participating in the Program. - 6.
+VAWA does not limit the authority of CHFA or a property owner or manager, when notified, to honor court orders addressing rights of access to or control of the property, including civil protection orders issued to protect the victim and issued to address the distribution or possession of property among the household members in cases where a family breaks up.

-c.
-Certification
+C. Certification

-i.
 CHFA or the owner/agent may request certification if an applicant or resident participant of the Program claims protection under VAWA for denial of an application, termination of tenancy or assistance, or other adverse action.
 CHFA may require the person who claims the VAWA protections to deliver a signed certification or other documentation concerning the incident or incidents.
-If the person does not deliver this certification within the time allowed, they may be denied admission to, assistance under or participation in the Program.
+If the person does not deliver this certification within the time allowed, he or she will lose the legal protections under VAWA.

-ii.
-Acceptable forms of certification
+2. Acceptable forms of certification